 - Pragmatic Adaptation:

-- Sir is still a chain-smoker, but the smoke no longer obscures his face, presumably for either reasons of budget or to allow Don Johnson room to be more expressive.
-A photo of him with his face obscured by smoke appears in the opening credits as a Mythology Gag.
-Charles also mentions that he's recently cut back on it.
+- Sir is still a chain-smoker, but the smoke no longer obscures his face, since doing so would make maintaining continuity between shots nearly impossible; it also gives Don Johnson more freedom with his character.
+A photo of Sir with his face obscured by smoke appears in the opening credits as a Mythology Gag.
+Charles also mentions that he's recently cut back on smoking.

 - In the novel, the children are legally placed into the care of Sir and the lumber mill by Mr. Poe, fully aware that they will be working there as full-time employees (which he neglects to mention to the Baudelaires while escorting them there).
 However, besides the need to tie Paltryville and Lucky Smells Lumber Mill to VFD and the Baudelaires parent like the other locations in the series thus far, the producers probably felt that it would just seem too unrealistic or unbelievable (even for a series like this) for Mr. Poe to believe that a lumbermill was actually a suitable place for three orphans to live and work at.
 Therefore, the series has the children stowing away on a pickup truck to Paltryville while Mr. Poe is arguing with the now exposed Captain Sham/Count Olaf, believing that they will find answers about their parents there and are illegally taken in as employees by Sir while Mr. Poe tries desperately to locate them (so that he can obtain his promotion and regain his status as Number-one banker).
 He even directly states that a lumber mill is not a suitable alternative for a guardian.

 - Dr. Orwell's death is changed from being cut to pieces by a sawblade to falling into a furnace, no doubt to make the series more family friendly.